rdkit/rdkit-js/examples/react/README.md

 The examples are live at [react.rdkitjs.com](https://www.react.rdkitjs.com).

-If didn't go through the plain javascript examples already, it is recommended to do so before going forward:
+If you didn't go through the plain javascript examples already, it is recommended to do so before going forward:

 - [JavaScript Examples](https://github.com/MichelML/rdkit-js/tree/master/examples/javascript)